 While Measure Z funds make capital improvements possible, it is contributions from individuals, organizations and companies that will bring the Zoo experience to life.
 Simply put, public support enables, earned income sustains, and charitable donations enhance the mission of our 501 (c) 3 nonprofit organization.
 Philanthropic contributions bridge the gap that exists between earned and tax revenues and the true costs of running and maintaining a world-class Zoo.
 They provide the margin of excellence that transforms an ordinary Zoo into a magical learning adventure of a lifetime.

 Sea Lion Cove

-Completed in 2012, the $10.9 million project has been attributed with the robust increase in Zoo attendance.
-In addition, Sea Lion Cove was awarded with the 2014 Exhibit Award by the Association of Zoos and Aquariums (AZA) – this is the highest honor that can be given!
+Completed in 2012, the $11 million project led to a robust increase in Zoo attendance.
+Sea Lion Cove was awarded the 2014 Exhibit Award by the Association of Zoos and Aquariums (AZA) – the highest honor that can be given.

 Looking to the Future